dietriro/picar_navigation/README.md

 # Picar Navigation

 ## Description
-This ROS package includes all code for the navigation of the picar.
+This ROS package contains all code for the navigation of the picar.
 So far this only includes the low-level driving of the car, i.e. the steering and acceleration of the vehicle based on a Twist message.

 ## Packages